 Globe, Kansas got its start in 1857 when the Marion Town Company laid off a townsite of 320 acres.
 It was first named “Marion,” in honor of General Francis Marion, of Revolutionary War fame.

-Hubbard operated the stand from 1861 through 1863 when his business suffered the consequence of guerrilla warfare during the Civil War.
-Following the raid on the Diamond Springs Station in May 1863, Dick Yeager and his fellow brigands rode eastward on the Santa Fe Trail.
+Hubbard operated the stand from 1861 through 1863, when his business suffered the consequence of guerrilla warfare during the Civil War.
+Following the Diamond Spring Station raid in May 1863, Dick Yeager and his fellow brigands rode eastward on the Santa Fe Trail.
 They stopped at Hubbard’s place, shot the proprietor, stole a horse, and continued eastward.
 At Black Jack, they intercepted a stagecoach.

-On August 8, 1881, the name of the town and its post office was changed to Globe.
-The post office shut down for the last time on November 1 1900.
+On August 8, 1881, the town’s name and its post office was changed to Globe.
+The post office shut down for the last time on November 1, 1900.

 In 1910, the town had a population of 47 people.

 Today, the town no longer exists.
-It was located in the extreme southwestern portion in the valley of Eight Mile Creek, about 12 miles west of Baldwin City.
+It was located in the extreme southwestern portion of the valley of Eight Mile Creek, about 12 miles west of Baldwin City.